 - Students will be able to explain what a programmer does.

-- Students will be able to define sequence and explain how it relates to programming.
+- Students will be able to define sequence and how it relates to programming.

-- Students will be able to define loops and explain why they are necessary to programming.
+- Students will be able to define loops and explain why they are necessary in programming.

-- Students will be able to instruct a robot to move forward, spin and jump.
+- Students will be able to use fractions, degrees, and programming language, including loops, to move a “robot” forward, spin and jump.